The clock reads 2 am.

 Postpartum Depression Treatment

 There is no single magic solution.
 Postpartum depression is a multifactorial problem requiring attention on all different levels.
-Personal I’ve found a healthy diet, rest, self-care, art therapy, and adaptogens helped pull me out of postpartum depression.
+Personally I’ve found a healthy diet, rest, self-care, art therapy, and adaptogens helped pull me out of postpartum depression.

 What are adaptogens?